wumb0/rust_bof/README.md

 - This post on Rust intermediates - https://medium.com/@squanderingtime/manually-linking-rust-binaries-to-support-out-of-tree-llvm-passes-8776b1d037a4
 - This post on debugging java bytecode - https://www.crowdstrike.com/blog/native-java-bytecode-debugging-without-source-code/
 - Sleep & CS beacon docs
+- The rust compiler devs for adding a undefined global static u8 ref and ruining two days of my life